Custom AI that actually answers, not vague chat that escalates everything.

 Wire in guardrails and escalation

 Topic filters so it stays in lane.
 Refusal patterns for things it shouldn't answer.
 PII redaction in logs.
-Hand-off rules to a human (with full transcript) when confidence is low or the user asks.
-Pricing and contractual questions get escalated by default.
+Hand-off to a human (with full transcript) when confidence drops or the user asks.
+Pricing and contractual questions escalate by default.

 - 4